nextauthjs/keycloak/README.md

    </p>
 </p>

-Auth.js Keycloak is a Keycloak installation to support testing https://github.com/nextauthjs/next-auth.
+Auth.js test Keycloak is a Keycloak installation to support testing https://github.com/nextauthjs/next-auth.
 It is deployed under https://keycloak.authjs.dev.

 This docker image is self-contained and can be used just like `quay.io/keycloak/keycloak`.